AppliedLogicSystems/ALSProlog/docs/docs/guide/6-ObjectPro-Object-Oriented-Programming.md

 to value.

 The constraint expression slotName < valueList requires that the values of slotName be among the Prolog terms appearing on the list valueList.
-Here ’<’ is a short hand for ’is an element of’.
+Here '<' is a short hand for 'is an element of'.
 The generated code for the class methods applies a test to any attempted update of the value of slotName to ensure that the new value is on the list valueList.

 As indicated, the third constraint expression subsumes the first two.
 Var is a Prolog variable, and Condition is an arbitrary Prolog call in which Var occurs.
 Conditon expresses a condition which any potential value for slotName in an